adewils/adewils.github.io/_posts/2021-11-04-i'm-reading-another-audiobook.md

 ---
 published: true
+date: {}
+author: adewils
+excerpt: >-
+  Having wet my head recently in the world of audiobook narration, I’ve started recording another for LibriVox.
+But it’s not available to listen to, just yet.
+layout: post
 ---
 Having wet my head recently in the world of audiobook narration, I’ve started recording another for LibriVox.
 But it’s not available to listen to, just yet.